Kotlin/kotlinx.coroutines/docs/flow.md

 <!--- TEST -->

-In this example the body of `onEach { ... }` operator works as an event listener.
-However, [onEach] operator is intermediate and calling this operator by itself does not have any effect.
-A terminal operator is needed to collect the flow and [launchIn] serves this purpose.
-The required parameter to `launchIn` must specify a [CoroutineScope] in which this flow is collected.
-In the above example this scope comes from [runBlocking] coroutine builder, so while the flow is not over, the [runBlocking] waits and keeps the main function from returning and terminating this example.
-In real applications a scope is going to come from some entity with a limited lifetime and as soon as the lifetime of this entity is terminated the corresponding scope is cancelled, cancelling collection of the corresponding flow.
-This way the pair of `onEach { ... }.collectIn` calls works like `addEventListener`, but there is no need for a corresponding `removeEventListener` function, as cancellation and structured concurrency serve this purpose.
+The required parameter to `launchIn` must specify a [CoroutineScope] in which the coroutine to collect the flow is launched.
+In the above example this scope comes from [runBlocking] coroutine builder, so while the flow is running this [runBlocking] scope waits for completion of its child coroutine and keeps the main function from returning and terminating this example.

+In real applications a scope is going to come from some entity with a limited lifetime.
+As soon as the lifetime of this entity is terminated the corresponding scope is cancelled, cancelling collection of the corresponding flow.
+This way the pair of `onEach { ... }.collectIn(scope)` works like `addEventListener`.
+However, there is no need for the corresponding `removeEventListener` function, as cancellation and structured concurrency serve this purpose.

-Note, that [launchIn] also returns a [Job] which can be used to [cancel][Job.cancel] the corresponding flow collection only without cancelling the whole scope.
+Note, that [launchIn] also returns a [Job] which can be used to [cancel][Job.cancel] the corresponding flow collection coroutine only without cancelling the whole scope.

 <!-- stdlib references -->